kavinda9210/GithubProfileFinder/README.md

 # 🔍 **GitHub Profile Search** 🌐

-In this files, we will be developing an interactive **GitHub Profile Search** application using **HTML**, **CSS**, and **JavaScript**.
+In this project, we will be developing an interactive **GitHub Profile Search** application using **HTML**, **CSS**, and **JavaScript**.
 This application allows users to search for GitHub profiles by entering a username.
 After submitting, an API call is made to fetch and display the user's details, along with their repositories.

 ---